71st Fighter Squadron: Air Combat Command

 Since the first Gulf War, the 71st successfully supported the UN-sanctioned Operation Southern Watch and Operation Northern Watch in Iraq with many deployments to Saudi Arabia and Turkey.
-71 FS pilots defeated dozens of Iraqi surface-to-air missiles (SAM) attacks, and hundreds of anti-aircraft artillery (AAA) attacks while enforcing UN sanctions, without loss or damage to a single aircraft.
+71 FS pilots defeated dozens of Iraqi surface-to-air missiles (SAM) attacks, and hundreds of anti-aircraft artillery (AAA) attacks while enforcing United Nations sanctions, without loss or damage to a single aircraft.

 In 1992 the 71st FS set the all time flying safety record for the F-15 with 124,790 hours of accident free flying.

 Minutes after the 9/11 terrorist attacks on the United States, the 71st launched its F-15s to patrol the skies of the US east coast, intercepting and escorting dozens of airliners to safe landings at airports around the country.
-The 71st also had aircraft deployed to Nellis AFB, Nevada at the time of the attacks, and were the first fighters to take to the skies to patrol Las Vegas and southern California.
+The 71st also had aircraft deployed to Nellis Air Force Base, Nevada at the time of the attacks, and were the first fighters to take to the skies to patrol Las Vegas and southern California.

-During the second Gulf War in 2003, Operation Iraqi Freedom, the 71 FS deployed to Tabuk, KSA and flew Combat Air Patrols for the first part of the war, and helped to gain total air superiority for the duration of the conflict.
+During the second Gulf War in 2003, Operation Iraqi Freedom, the 71st deployed to Tabuk, KSA and flew combat air patrols for the first part of the war, and helped to gain total air superiority for the duration of the conflict.

-In 2006, the 71st Fighter Squadron was awarded the coveted Hughes/Raytheon Trophy for Outstanding Aerial Achievement for a record 5th time.

-On 1 September 2010 the last F-15s assigned to the 71st departed Langley AFB (slightly ahead of schedule) as a prelude to unit inactivation programmed for the end of September 2010, ending the association of the F-15 at Langley AFB.

-On 30 September 2010 the 71st Fighter Squadron was inactivated in a ceremony held in the 71st Fighter Squadron/AMU Hangar at Langley AFB Virginia.
+In 2006, the 71st Fighter Squadron was awarded the Hughes/Raytheon Trophy for outstanding aerial achievement for a record 5th time.
+On 1 September 2010 the last F-15s assigned to the 71st departed Langley (slightly ahead of schedule) as a prelude to unit inactivation programmed for the end of September 2010, ending the association of the F-15 at Langley.
+On 30 September 2010 the 71st Fighter Squadron was inactivated.

+Fighter training

 The 71st was renamed the 71st Fighter Training Squadron and reactivated in August 2015, flying the Northrop T-38 Talon.
-Its mission is to conduct adversarial air training for the F-22s flown by the other squadrons of the 1st Fighter Wing.
+Its mission was to conduct adversarial air training for the Lockheed Martin F-22 Raptors flown by the other squadrons of the 1st Fighter Wing.
 This training was previously performed by F-22s of the 27th Fighter Squadron at substantially more expense.

-On January 6, 2023, during a unique event combining two squadron activations and two assumptions of command, the 1st Fighter Wing reactivated the 71st Fighter Squadron and established the 71st Fighter Generation Squadron during a ceremony on Joint Base Langley-Eustis, Virginia.
+The squadron continued this mission through 2021, until its personnel and aircraft were withdrawn and it became a paper unit.

+In October 2022, the squadron again became the 71st Fighter Squadron.
+On 6 January 2023, the squadron again received personnel.
+Its mission is to serve as a formal training unit for the F-22.
+The first F-22 arrived on 29 March 2023.